enfein/mieru/docs/server-install.md

 # RedHat / CentOS / Rocky Linux - ARM 64
 sudo rpm -Uvh --force mita-2.7.0-1.aarch64.rpm
 ```

+Those instructions can also be used to upgrade the version of mita software package.

 ## Grant permissions, logout and login again to make the change effective